openforis/sepal-doc/docs/source/cli/gwb.rst

 -   The result provides additional statistics in txt and csv format.
 -   The IDL-specific sav-file contains all information to conduct fragmentation change analysis in GTB.
--   The result provides fragmentation images at each of the 5 fixed observation scales.
+-   In addition to the above multi-scale image, the result provides fragmentation images at each of the 5 fixed observation scales.
--   Options to report per-pixel or per-patch and number of fragmentation classes (6, 5, 2).
+-   Options to report at pixel- or patch-level and to select the number of fragmentation classes (6, 5, 2).

 Fragmentation has been used to map and summarize the degree of forest fragmentation by Riitters et al. (`2002 <https://doi.org/10.1007/s10021-002-0209-2>`_, `2012 <https://doi.org/10.1038/srep00653>`_) as well as the US Forest Inventory and Analysis (`FIA <https://www.fia.fs.fed.us/>`_) reports since 2003.